nus-cs2113-AY2324S1/tp/docs/DeveloperGuide.md

 #### Implementation of Start Command

-The start quiz mechanism is facilitated by CommandStart under package quizhub.command.
-The class utilises methods from `quizhub.questionlist.QuestionList`.
-It extends Command with 2 new prompts (`/[quiz mode]` and `/[qn mode]`) and 1 user input field (`/[start details]`).
-It implements the following operations:
+The CommandStart class, located within the quizhub.command package, is responsible for initiating quizzes.
+It leverages functionalities from quizhub.questionlist.QuestionList and extends the Command class with additional prompts and user input fields.
+The command is structured as follows:

+`start` to initiate the start command

 `/[quiz mode]`

-1. 2 configurations - `/module` and `/all`
+- Supports two configurations: `/module` and `/all`.
-2.	`/module` must be followed by a category name to retrieve questions from that specific category
+- `/module` must be followed by a module name to fetch questions from that specific category.
-- The method categoriseListByModules from the package `quizhub.questionlist.QuestionList` will be called to retrieve the questions by that are listed within the specified category from the storage list
+  - Invokes categoriseListByModules from quizhub.questionlist.QuestionList to retrieve questions categorized under the specified module from the storage list.
-- `/all` will not require any input from `/[start details]`
+- `/all` does not require additional input and fetches all questions.
-3. The method `getAllQns()` from package `quizhub.questionlist.QuestionList` will be called to retrieve all questions from the storage list.
+  - Invokes getAllQns() from quizhub.questionlist.QuestionList to retrieve all questions.

+`[start details]`
+- Specifies the module category with `/module`, e.g., `/module number` to start a quiz using questions tagged under the "number" category.
+- When `/all` is used for `/[quiz mode]`, this field is left blank, signalling that the quiz should include all stored questions.

 `/[qn mode]`
-1. 2 configurations - `/random` and `/normal`
+- Offers two configurations: `/random` and `/normal`.
-2. This prompt is activated after defining `/[quiz mode]` and `/[start details]`
-3.	/random will randomize the list of questions using `java.util.Collections.shuffle` and store it within a temporary array to prevent tempering with the original array in Storage
+- `/random` shuffles the question list using java.util.Collections.shuffle and stores it in a temporary array to avoid altering the original storage list.
-4.	`/normal` will not requirwritee any further actions, using the previously generated list as specified by `/[quiz mode]` and `/[start details]`
+- `/normal` requires no additional action, using the list as determined by `/[quiz mode]` and [start details].

-`/[start details]`
-1. Define the category of `/module` i.e. `/module` number to call upon the “number” tagged modules when starting the quiz
-2. This field can be left blank when `/all` is called for `/[quiz mode]` to tell the program to quiz the user on all questions stored within the local storage
+`/[qn type]`
+- Supports three configurations: `/short` for short answer, `/mcq` for multiple-choice questions and `/mix` for a mixed set of all question types.

+#### User Interactions for Start Command
+- Short Answer Questions: Users enter the case-insensitive exact answer and press enter.
+- Multiple Choice Questions: Users select the index corresponding to the correct answer.
+- To terminate the quiz prematurely, users can input `\exitquiz` when prompted with "Your Answer: "
+  - Do utilise the backslash \ before exitquiz

+#### Quiz Execution of Start Command
-Thereafter the quiz is started by calling the method `startQuiz()` in package `quizhub.questionlist.QuestionList`.
-Within `startQuiz()`, the program iterates through the list of totalQuestions while blocking out the answers.
-The user can input their answer in the input field which is utilized to match with the actual answer to provide “correct” or “wrong”.
-Each correct answer will increment correctAnswers variable by 1.
-The quiz ends when all the questions are displayed and the total number of correctAnswers will be displayed.
+The quiz begins with the invocation of startQuiz() from quizhub.questionlist.QuestionList.
+The method iterates through the list of totalQuestions, concealing the answers from view.
+The user submits their answers through the CLI, which are then checked against the correct answers, providing immediate feedback and updating the score.
+The quiz terminates once all questions are addressed, and the final score is presented.

+#### Expected Invalid Input for Start Command

+TODO

 ### Shuffle Command